BlairSoft/SPAMBOT-3000/README.md

 Clipboard mode is a more manual version, when enabled it will cycle a new block of text into your clipboard every time you press ctrl+v

+This was written ENTIRELY by prompting ChatGPT, it took over 100 prompts to get it to this point.

+I am not a programmer, this will likely include innefficient uses of code, I wouldnt' know any different

 :)